Forxiga (Dapagliflozin)

 Seek immediate medical attention if you experience:

-• Allergic reactions (shortness of breath, wheezing, swelling, rash, feeling faint)
+• Allergic reactions (shortness of breath, wheezing, swelling, skin rash)

-• Dehydration (dry mouth, severe thirst, dizziness, urinating less)
+• Dehydration (dry mouth, severe thirst, dizziness, reduced urination)

-• Genital infections (painful urination, soreness, swelling, unpleasant odour)
+• Genital infections (painful urination, soreness, unusual odor or discharge)

-• Urinary tract infections (burning when urinating, fever, blood in urine)
+• Urinary tract infections (burning during urination, frequent urination, fever, blood in urine)

-• Diabetic ketoacidosis (nausea, vomiting, difficulty breathing, sweet breath smell, confusion)
+• Diabetic ketoacidosis (nausea, vomiting, difficulty breathing, sweet breath odor, confusion)

 Important Warnings

-Before taking Forxiga, it’s crucial to discuss your medical history and current health conditions with your doctor.
+Before taking Forxiga, it’s crucial to discuss your medical history and current health conditions with your doctor to ensure safe use.

 Who Should Not Take Forxiga

-Do not take Forxiga if you are allergic to dapagliflozin or any ingredients in the tablet.
-Signs of allergic reaction include shortness of breath, wheezing, swelling of face/lips/tongue, rash, itching, hives, or feeling faint.
+Do not take Forxiga if you are allergic to dapagliflozin or any ingredients in the medicine.
+Signs of allergic reaction include shortness of breath, wheezing, swelling of face/lips/tongue, skin rash, itching, hives, or feeling faint.
+Forxiga is not recommended for children under 18 years old.

 Medical Conditions to Discuss

-Tell your doctor if you have: type 1 diabetes, kidney/liver/pancreas problems, frequent genital or urinary tract infections, illnesses causing dehydration, diabetic ketoacidosis, high blood pressure, or if you’re taking water pills.
-Also mention if you’re lactose intolerant as the tablets contain lactose.
+Tell your doctor if you have: type 1 diabetes, kidney/liver/pancreas problems, frequent genital or urinary tract infections, illnesses causing dehydration, diabetic ketoacidosis, high blood pressure, or if you take water pills.
+Also mention if you’re lactose intolerant, as Forxiga tablets contain lactose.

 Pregnancy and Breastfeeding